Compressed Gradient Tracking Algorithms for Distributed Nonconvex Optimization: Numerical Examples

-From Fig. \ref{Algorithm12C1}, when utilizing the same norm-sign compressor, it is evident that the proposed Algorithms \ref{alg:1} and \ref{alg:2} demonstrate faster convergence speeds compared to Algorithm 1 and 2 in \cite{yi2022TAC}.
-Moreover, Algorithm~\ref{alg:2} exhibits a faster convergence speed than Algorithm~\ref{alg:1}, as it utilizes error feedback to correct the bias induced by biased compressors.
+with respect to the number of iterations $k$, for the various compressed distributed algorithms. \lx{From Fig. \ref{Algorithm12C1}, when utilizing the same norm-sign compressor, it is evident that the proposed Algorithms \ref{alg:1} and \ref{alg:2} demonstrate faster convergence speeds compared to Algorithms~1 and 2 in \cite{yi2022TAC}.} Moreover, Algorithm~\ref{alg:2} exhibits a faster convergence speed than Algorithm~\ref{alg:1}, as it utilizes error feedback to correct the bias induced by biased compressors.

-(ii) For the compressor with globally absolute compression errors, we choose the classical compressor: Standard uniform quantizer, and its mathematical model is as follows:
+(ii) For the compressor with globally absolute compression errors, we choose the \lx{standard uniform quantizer}, and its mathematical model is as follows:

 where this compressor satisfies Assumption~\ref{assum-2} with $p=\infty$ and $C=0.25\Delta^{2}$, as demonstrated in \cite{yi2022TAC}.
 In this section, we select $\Delta=2$.
 The algorithm parameters for comparison are set as follows.\\ $\bullet$ Algorithm~\ref{alg:3} with $\eta=0.4$, and $\gamma=0.6$.\\ $\bullet$ Algorithm~\ref{alg:3} in \cite{yi2022TAC} with $\eta=0.25$, $\alpha=0.1$, and $\beta=0.1$.